 The good news is that you can take steps to lose weight.
 And losing even some weight can make a big difference to your health and how you feel.
 You may not have to lose as much as you might think in order to start seeing health benefits.

-As a start, shoot to lose 1-2 pounds a week.
+As a start, aim to lose 1-2 pounds a week.
 Adults who are overweight or obese should try to lose 5% to 10% of their current weight over 6 months, according to the National Heart, Lung, and Blood Institute.

-If you're ready to get started with a weight loss program, ask your doctor to help you set personal goals and refer you to other professionals give you tips and help you reach your goals.
+If you're ready to get started with a weight loss program, ask your doctor to help you set personal goals and refer you to other professionals who can give you tips and help you reach your goals.
 For example, a nutritionist can help you with a food plan, and a physical therapist or trainer can help you move more.

 You’ll want to go for steady progress over time, and to make lifestyle changes that work for you for the long run.
 That way you can start losing weight and feel better.